 The focus is on getting YOU to practice being a ScrumMaster, not just listen to me talk. -- Simply listening to your instructor lecture you for 2 days is less interesting and useful.
 This class will get YOU playing the role of Scrum Master, and explaining Scrum to each other, and creating summaries of Scum in different forms, and you can use later in your work.
 This way you are fully prepared to implement and explain these strategies, and will already have practice working through different situations (uncooperative employees, people who don’t understand, new people, explaining to higher-ups, etc etc).

-Your instructor has worked with lots of different organizations and industries. -- PayPal, Schlumberger, Cisco, Discovery Channel, etc. just to name a few.
-Not to mention the hundreds of students from various companies.
+Your instructor has worked with lots of different organizations and industries. -- PayPal, Schlumberger, Cisco, Discovery Channel, State of California, etc. just to name a few.
+Not to mention the thousands of student interactions from various companies.
 I’ll tell you common challenges and solutions.

 Learn simple techniques and tools. -- While sophisticated tools are powerful, they aren’t always available, visible, fast, or the best tool for the job.
 You’ll learn some simple planning and communication techniques and tools to use in any situation with minimal or no supplies.

 I have been doing Agile since 2002. -- I have tons of experience with Agile in different companies.
-Scrum plus Extreme Programming.
+Scrum plus Extreme Programming, Lean Startup, Design Thinking, and more.
 I’ll tell you what’s easy, what’s hard, and what really matters.